-What is the No Contact Rule?
+What Is the No-Contact Rule?

-To briefly recap, no contact revolves around the premise of taking a break from your ex for a set period of time: typically, 30 days.
-In principle, the process is extremely simple but, in practice, it requires a great deal of willpower and self-control to see it through to its conclusion.
-This means no drunk texting, calling or stalking your ex on social media.
+If you are reading this article, then it is a safe bet that you already know about the principles of the No-Contact Rule (NCR).
+If not, then you should first check out The 7 Powerful Benefits of the No-Contact Rule.
+To briefly recap, no contact revolves around the premise of taking a break from your partner for a set period of time, typically 30 days.
+In principle, the process is extremely simple but, in practice, it requires a great deal of willpower and self-control to see it through.
+This means no drunk texting, calling, or stalking your ex on social media.

 When used correctly, it can help ease the pain of a breakup and be a positive tool for salvaging your self-esteem.
-It can also be used to facilitate a reunion with your former partner although, this should not be your primary focus.
+It can also be used to facilitate a reunion with your former partner, although this should not be your primary focus.

 Finally, it is important to acknowledge that some relationships cannot and should not be repaired.
 This is especially true of controlling and abusive relationships.